 Students will learn to analyze the impact of digital technology on the formation and effectiveness of social movements and on social change.
-Focusing on both historical and current events, this course examines the roles of rhetoric and technology in collective action whether in the form of social movements or as embodied and enacted by individuals.
-We will also study the role of digital communication in promoting behavioral change, such as in the fields of public health or politics.
+Focusing on both historical and current events from diverse cultural and geographic contexts, this course examines the roles of communication and technology in collective action whether in the form of social movements or as embodied and enacted by individuals.
+In addition to engaging social movement and communication theory, we will analyze the media and civic engagement practices and strategies used to effect change and to resist or disrupt the centralized, hegemonic messages of corporate or state-run media institutions.